 About the Author | JAMES B. CONROY

-Jim Conroy practices law in Boston as a co-founder of Donnelly, Conroy & Gelhaar, LLP, one of the city’s leading litigation firms.
-In 2014 he was elected a Fellow of the Massachusetts Historical Society in recognition of his first book, Our One Common Country: Abraham Lincoln and the Hampton Roads Peace Conference of 1865, the only book ever devoted to Lincoln’s little-known peace negotiations with Confederate leaders on a riverboat in Virginia near the end of the Civil War.
+In 2014, Jim Conroy was elected a Fellow of the Massachusetts Historical Society in recognition of his first book, Our One Common Country: Abraham Lincoln and the Hampton Roads Peace Conference of 1865, the only book ever devoted to Lincoln’s little-known peace negotiations with Confederate leaders on a riverboat in Virginia near the end of the Civil War.
 Our One Common Country was a finalist for the Gilder Lehrman Lincoln Prize, awarded to the author of the best book of the year on Lincoln, a Civil War soldier, or the Civil War era.
 Conroy’s second book, Lincoln’s White House: The People’s House in Wartime, won the Lincoln Prize and the Abraham Lincoln Institute’s annual book award.
 Leading Jefferson historians have applauded Conroy’s newly released third book, Jefferson's White House: Monticello on the Potomac.
+He is working on a book about The Casablanca Conference of 1943, where Winston Churchill, Franklin D. Roosevelt, and their military chiefs planned a new, winning strategy at a turning point in World War II.
+Ten Days at Casablanca is scheduled for publication by Simon & Schuster in 2022.

-Conroy is a graduate of the University of Connecticut and served for six years as a Navy journalist and photographer in anti-submarine aviation units in the United States Navy Reserve.
+Conroy is a graduate of the University of Connecticut and served for six years as a photographer in anti-submarine aviation units in the United States Navy Reserve.
 While working on Capitol Hill in Washington, D.C. as a speechwriter and a press secretary in the 1970’s and early 1980’s, he earned a master’s degree in international relations at George Washington University and a law degree, magna cum laude, at the Georgetown University Law Center.
+A co-founder of Donnelly, Conroy & Gelhaar, LLP, one of the city’s leading litigation firms, he practiced law in Boston for 38 years, until May of 2020.
 He enjoys following national politics and the New England Patriots, sometimes but not always a more relaxing source of recreation.